mehtavishwa30/gatsby-a11y-demo/README.md

 3.  **Open the source code and start editing!**

     Your site is now running at `http://localhost:8000`!
 Get your hands dirty and have fun!

-## 🔎 What's inside?

-A quick run-through of the files and directories you will find in this app.

-    .
-    ├── node_modules
-    ├── src
-    ├── .gitignore
-    ├── .prettierrc
-    ├── gatsby-browser.js
-    ├── gatsby-config.js
-    ├── gatsby-node.js
-    ├── gatsby-ssr.js
-    ├── LICENSE
-    ├── package-lock.json
-    ├── package.json
-    └── README.md

 ## 💻 Exercise!